draunali/Renaissance-Ecosystem-Public/README.md

 ## ™ Trademark & Use Notice

-Atlas™, Atlas Coin™, Proof of Entropy™, Proof of Living Entropy™, Phoenix Forge™, Elephant in the Mirror™, Trail-Light Coaching™, Renaissance-Ecosystem™ and related marks are unregistered trademarks of Dr. Aun Ali / Renaissance-Ecosystem™.
+Atlas™, Atlas PoLE™, Atlas PoLE Coin™, Proof of Entropy™, Proof of Living Entropy™, Phoenix Forge™, Elephant in the Mirror™, Trail-Light Coaching™, Renaissance-Ecosystem™ and related marks are unregistered trademarks of Dr. Aun Ali / Renaissance-Ecosystem™.

 All rights reserved.
-Public use permitted for education, research, and non-commercial purposes with attribution.